yinshiyi/independent_citation/README.md

 # independent_citation
-first use the submodule to generate the links
+1. use the submodule and target author google scholar profile to generate the rawdata and store in `/data`

-then use the bash script to get the numbers
+2. use `grep_*.sh` to produce csv files
+3. run `chrome.py` to generate final output in `/output`

 # background